-Other services can include both GIPS-compliance-related and non-GIPS-compliance-related services.
-When the verifier provides other services that are GIPS compliance related, the verifier must not step into a management role or undertake any management function.
-Further, the verifier must not perform, or have performed in the past, any other services that would result in the verifier reporting on its own work and decisions or calling its own work into question during the verification.
+Other services can include services both related and not related to GIPS compliance.
+When the verifier provides other services related to GIPS compliance, the verifier must not step into a management role or undertake any management function.
+Further, the verifier must not perform or have performed in the past any other services that would result in the verifier reporting on its own work and decisions or calling its own work into question during the verification.